'Billionaire Raj' Is Pushing India Toward Autocracy

 the BJP's vote share increased to 37%, a six-percentage-point increase from five years earlier.
 (In India's first-past-the-post system, the vote share of the BJP or the Congress Party,

 the main opposition, hasn't exceeded 40% in any election since 1984.)
-A third term for Modi is the central forecast of nearly every analysis of the upcoming polls.
-The rich have funneled $1.5 billion to the BJP - 58% of all known political funding
+A third term for Modi is the central forecast of nearly every analysis of the upcoming polls rich have funneled $1.5 billion to the BJP - 58% of all known political funding

 since 2018 - according to an analysis by a consortium of media organizations and independent journalists.
 It's reasonable to assume that the wealthy are seeking